W. P. Carey School of Business policies

 Student appeal procedure on grades

-All graduate students in the W. P. Carey School of Business are required to maintain cumulative, graduate and iPOS GPAs of 3.00 ("B").
+All graduate students in the W. P. Carey School of Business are required to maintain minimum cumulative, graduate and iPOS GPAs of 3.00 ("B").
 Students should see individual graduate degree programs for additional requirements on satisfactory academic progress, probation and disqualification.

 Advising of graduate students is normally handled by graduate programs' support service members.
 Once admitted, students meet with a program manager to prepare a plan of study.
 Students are encouraged to begin discussions with their program managers early in their studies so coursework can be geared toward supporting their academic progress.
 All students, whether in a thesis or nonthesis option, must file a plan of study.